Living with HIV

 - Help for Mental Illnesses, from NIMH

 As part of the U.S. Department of Health and Human Services, the National Institute of Mental Health (NIMH) funds research on ways to prevent and treat mental disorders.
-Their website includes a resources page to find health care providers and treatment, locate clinical trials, and learn more about mental health.
+Their website includes a resources page to find health care providers and treatment services, locate clinical trials, and learn more about mental health.